VirgilSecurity/virgil-sdk-go/docs/get-started/data-integrity.md

 ### Generate Keys and Create Virgil Card
 Use the Virgil SDK on client side to generate a new Key Pair, and then, using recently generated Virgil Key, create user's Virgil Card.
 All keys are generated and stored on the client side.

 In this example, we are passing on user's username and password, which will lock in their private encryption key.
-Each Virgil Card is signed by user's Virgil Key, which guarantees Virgil Card's content integrity over its life cycle.
+Each Virgil Card is signed by user's Virgil Key, which guarantees Virgil Card content integrity over its life cycle.

 ```go
 // generate a new Virgil Key